 You should also get high resolution photos which are print ready and be allowed to print with whoever you wish.
 Anything less than that and I would walk away.

 The delivery time is from when the wedding ends to when you get your digital photos (wedding albums are generally excluded from this time).

 After the photos have been taken, the photographer enters the editing, processing or post production stage.
 It can be called many different things but it is essentially the finalising of the images.
 Adding that vibe that I previously talked about.

 Delivery times vary from photographer to photographer.
 If your photographer is professional and respectful they really shouldn’t make you wait too long.
 After all you want to see the photos as soon as possible.
-I think 4 to 8 weeks is the average but I personally would want them no later than 4 weeks from the wedding day.
+I think 4 to 8 weeks from the wedding day is the average and I personally would want them no later than that.
 If a wedding photographer is too busy then there is a good chance that their delivery time will reflect that.

 How many weddings do they shoot?

 This is in some way connected to my last point.
 Of course you want your wedding photographer to be an experienced working professional.
 But a photographer can only take on so much before it starts to effect their delivery time.
 A busy wedding photographer will of course try and book themselves up a much as they can.
 But they will still be realistic and leave time for post production and sorting out wedding albums.
 If you see any photographer advertising how they have more weddings than there are weeks in a year, be very cautious.
 Odds are they are cutting corners somewhere and most likely it is in the post production stage.